Sammylex01/alx-low_level_programming/README.md

-This is a repo about Low Level Programming
+This is a file about more functions and nested loops